THE WINKLEIGH MORRIS COLLECTION

 short stick

-removed Jolly Roger 4 person long stick Jolly Roger 6 person long stick Froghopper 6 person handkerchief Old Woman of Winkleigh 6 person long stick King's Arms
+Jolly Roger 4 person long stick Morning Star 6 person long stick Froghopper 6 person long stick Old Woman of Winkleigh 6 person handkerchief King's Arms 6 person long stick

 ‘ALMOST IN THE TRADITION’ Dances constructed or adapted from existing traditions